michael-iuzzolino/michael-iuzzolino.github.io/music.md

 ---
 layout: page
-title: Jekyll Theme - About - Massively
-description: When building a website it's helpful to see what the focus of your site is.
-This page is an example of how to show a website's focus.
-sitemap:
-    priority: 0.7
-    lastmod: 2017-11-02
-    changefreq: weekly
+title: Music page
 ---
 ### Music from ages past

 Once upon a time, I was a musician.
 I started playing guitar around the age of 14, and it is all I cared about for many years.
 After a brief stint at Musicians Institute in Hollywood, I recorded my first album at the age of 18 ([Structure of Inhumanity - Completion Integration](https://music.apple.com/us/album/completion-integration/670507056)), played guitar across the country in some crazy bands, attended Freak Guitar Camp in Sweden under the tutelage of [Mattias Eklundh](https://www.youtube.com/channel/UCiPvCMGjTsBhQei10aMMXxQ), recorded [music videos](https://www.youtube.com/watch?v=99tRBC_PWSY), etc. Around the age of 22, I quit guitar, deleted my YouTube channel, sold all of my gear, and never looked back.
-Over the past few years, every now and then I'll write electronica sort of music, much of which can be found on my [SoundCloud](https://soundcloud.com/michael-iuzzolino-space-cadet).
+Over the past few years, every now and then I'll write electronica sort of music.

+Much of my music can be found on [SoundCloud](https://soundcloud.com/michael-iuzzolino-space-cadet).

 ## Guitar Days